lslumass/HyresBuilder/README.md

 **Main functions:**
 1. Construct HyRes peptide structure from sequence or convert atomistic structure into HyRes model;
 2. Construct iConRNA model from sequence or convert atomistic structure into iConRNA model;
 3. Set up HyRes and/or iConRNA force fields;
-4. Backmap CG structures to all-atom ones.

 ## Dependencies: